Imentet

 Imentet (Ament, Amentet or Imentit, meaning "She of the West") was a goddess in ancient Egyptian religion representing the necropolises west of the Nile.

 She was the consort of Aqen, a god who guided Ra through parts of the underworld.
 Although she was never officially worshipped, she was mentioned in various hymns and passages of the Book of the Dead.

 Role

-As goddess of the deceased, she lived in a tree looking out at the entrance to the Duat (underworld).
-Her main job, other than being a minor fertility goddess, was to offer food and drink to the newly dead, which would restore their spirits enough to travel to the "field of reeds" which is often equated with paradise in ancient Egyptian religion by modern authors, however, she was so closely linked with Hathor and Isis in their afterlife roles that she may be less an independent deity than an alternate form of those two goddesses.
+As goddess of the deceased, Imentet lived in a tree looking out at the entrance to the Duat (underworld).
+Her main job, other than being a minor fertility goddess, was to offer food and drink to the newly dead, which would restore their spirits enough to travel to the "field of reeds".
+The field of reeds is often equated with paradise in ancient Egyptian religion by modern authors.
+However, Imentet was so closely linked with Hathor and Isis in their afterlife roles that she may be less an independent deity than an alternate form of those two goddesses.